 According to Z10’s E5.1.3E, here are examples of conditions that should trigger either a design review or a management of change process:

-- New technology, including facilities, equipment, and/or software
+- New technology.
+This may include facilities, equipment, and/or software.

-- Modifications to existing technology, including facilities, equipment, and/or software
+- Changes to existing technology, including facilities, equipment, and/or software

 - New work procedures, practices, and/or design specifications